sttoracle/ORACASB/README.md

 #### **STEP 3** Creating a Dedicated Oracle CASB Cloud Service User in Salesforce
 Create a dedicated user for Oracle CASB Cloud Service in the Salesforce account that you want to monitor.

->This user must have a direct login to Oracle CASB Cloud Service or federated authentication through Okta.
-The Oracle CASB Cloud Service user cannot use multi-factor authentication to access Salesforce.
+>This user must have a direct login to Salesforce or federated authentication through Okta.
+This Oracle CASB Cloud Service user cannot use multi-factor authentication to access Salesforce.

 * In Salesforce, go to "*Setup*" and expand "*Manage Users*".